mardeldev/mardel-news-network/README.md

     ```

-- You will the following in the terminal.
+- You will find the following in the terminal.
 Ctrl+click or Cmd+click on the local URL to view the webpage:

 <img src="./src/assets/npm-run-dev-img.png" alt="npm run dev" width="300"/><br/>